Installing Software Updates

 - Geolocation database (GeoDB)

-The Cisco Geolocation Database (GeoDB) is a database of geographical data (such as country, city, coordinates) and connection-related data (such as Internet service provider, domain name, connection type) associated with routable IP addresses.
+The Cisco Geolocation Database (GeoDB) is a database of geographical data (such as country, city, coordinates) associated with routable IP addresses.

-GeoDB updates provide updated information on physical locations, connection types, and so on that your system can associate with detected routable IP addresses.
+GeoDB updates provide updated information on physical locations that your system can associate with detected routable IP addresses.
 You can use geolocation data as a condition in access control rules.

 The time needed to update the GeoDB depends on your appliance; the installation usually takes 30 to 40 minutes.
 Although a GeoDB update does not interrupt any other system functions (including the ongoing collection of geolocation information), the update does consume system resources while it completes.
 Consider this when planning your updates.

 - Vulnerability database (VDB)

 The Cisco Vulnerability Database (VDB) is a database of known vulnerabilities to which hosts may be susceptible, as well as fingerprints for operating systems, clients, and applications.
 The firewall system correlates the fingerprints with the vulnerabilities to help you determine whether a particular host increases your risk of network compromise.
 The Cisco Talos Intelligence Group (Talos) issues periodic updates to the VDB.

 The time it takes to update vulnerability mappings depends on the number of hosts in your network map.
 You may want to schedule the update during low system usage times to minimize the impact of any system downtime.
 As a rule of thumb, divide the number of hosts on your network by 1000 to determine the approximate number of minutes to perform the update.

 After you update the VDB, you must redeploy configurations before updated application detectors and operating system fingerprints can take effect.